AkashSinha007/Modern-OpenGL-Concepts/README.md

 ##Build Information and Dependencies
 	The Development Plantform/Environment is Windows.
-	The project uses Visual Studio 2019 IDE for Building/Editing the project MSVC (C++) compiler (32-bit) is used for compilation and build.
+	The project uses Visual Studio 2019 IDE for Building/Editing the project.
+	MSVC (C++) compiler (32-bit) is used for compilation and build.

 	###Dependencies